Ganesh1348/Hills-superMarket-/README.md

 # Hills-superMarket-
-Developing the superMarket based on jersey and mysql
+Developing the superMarket project based on jersey and mysql